 While instant oats sometimes get a bad rep, they can still be considered healthy.
 Research shows that individuals who ate instant oats for breakfast were fuller longer and better able to curb cravings vs those who ate oat-based breakfast cereals.
 Like the other types of oats, instant oats have a lot of fiber and can help reduce bad cholesterol.

-The key difference in healthy instant oats vs. unhealthy instant oats comes down to the added ingredients.
-It’s important that you take a look at the label and try to avoid added sugar, sodium, and any artificial stuff.
+The key difference between healthy instant oats vs. unhealthy instant oats comes down to the added ingredients.
+It's important that you take a look at the label and try to avoid added sugar, sodium, and any artificial stuff.

 *If you want help spotting hidden sugars, check out this blog post on 6 Easy Ways to Spot Hidden Sugars in Foods.